 - Actual or attempted impregnation or fertilization that involves the covered individual as a surrogate or donor, or the pregnancy of a surrogate mother. - Expenses in connection with assisted reproductive technology or "ART."
 ART means any combination of chemical or mechanical means of obtaining gametes and placing them in a medium (whether internal or external to the human body) to improve the chance that reproduction will occur.
 Examples of ART include, but are not limited to, in vitro fertilization, gamete intrafallopian transfer, zygote intrafallopian transfer or pronuclear state tubal transfer.
-Artificial insemination is covered by the plan, subject to the limitations described under the "Covered Medical Expenses" section on page 18. - u Expenses for reversals of sterilization procedures. - ▶ Home obstetrical delivery. - u Expenses for abortion, unless medically necessary to save the life of the mother. - u Charges for more than one ultrasound test for a normal, uncomplicated pregnancy. - Adoption expenses. - Summaries Charges incurred as a result of a pregnancy of a dependent child. - ▶ Hypnosis and acupuncture. - Naturopathic or holistic services. - ▶ Massage therapy or rolfing. - Treatment, instructions or activities for control or reduction of weight, except medical treatment approved by BCC or surgery for morbid obesity as described under the "Surgical Charges" section on page 19. - Summaries and preparing medical invoices. - Marriage counseling, encounter or self-improvement group therapy and school-related behavioral problems. - Treatment received from a person who is your close relative or ordinarily resides with the patient.
-A "close relative" means you, your spouse or a person related to you or your spouse as a brother, sister or parent. - a Any care that does not require the services of a specifically trained medical professional. - Routine foot care, including, but not limited to, treatment of corns and calluses, and non-surgical treatment of bunions. - Solution Expenses for an autopsy or postmortem surgery. - Y Transportation for delivery of home health care. - u Dentures, replacement of teeth or structures directly supporting teeth. - Selectrical continence aids, anal or urethral.
+Artificial insemination is covered by the plan, subject to the limitations described under the "Covered Medical Expenses" section on page 18. - \u00e4 Expenses for reversals of sterilization procedures. - Home obstetrical delivery. - \(\) Expenses for abortion, unless medically necessary to save the life of the mother. - Charges for more than one ultrasound test for a normal, uncomplicated pregnancy. - Adoption expenses. - Charges incurred as a result of a pregnancy of a dependent child. - Hypnosis and acupuncture. - Naturopathic or holistic services. - Massage therapy or rolfing. - Treatment, instructions or activities for control or reduction of weight, except medical treatment approved by BCC or surgery for morbid obesity as described under the "Surgical Charges" section on page 19. - Expenses for telephone conversations with a physician in the place of an office visit, for writing a prescription or for medical summaries and preparing medical invoices. - Marriage counseling, encounter or self-improvement group therapy and school-related behavioral problems. - Treatment received from a person who is your close relative or ordinarily resides with the patient.
+A "close relative" means you, your spouse or a person related to you or your spouse as a brother, sister or parent. - Any care that does not require the services of a specifically trained medical professional. - Noutine foot care, including, but not limited to, treatment of corns and calluses, and non-surgical treatment of bunions. - Expenses for an autopsy or postmortem surgery. - Transportation for delivery of home health care. - ▶ Dentures, replacement of teeth or structures directly supporting teeth. - Electrical continence aids, anal or urethral.

-- Y Wigs or hairpieces. - ▶ Implants for cosmetic purposes. - > Penile prostheses for psychogenic impotence. - Personal comfort or service items for use during confinement in a hospital, including, but not limited to, a radio, television, telephone and guest meals. - Services or supplies not specifically listed under the "Covered Medical Expenses" section on page 18 including, but not limited to: - " Air conditioners, humidifiers, dehumidifiers, purifiers or tanning booths. - u Over-the-counter orthopedic or corrective shoes. - " Exercise equipment. - Medical care, services or supplies for any injury that may have been caused by the act or omission of a third party, unless the covered individual has fully complied with the plan's subrogation provision.
-(See "The Plan's Right to Recover Payment from Third Parties and Subrogation" section on page 51.) - Services or supplies related to a pre-existing condition, as explained in the "Limitations for Pre-Existing Conditions" section on page 8. - u Claims received more than 12 months after the date the services or supplies were received.
+- Wigs or hairpieces. - Implants for cosmetic purposes. - Penile prostheses for psychogenic impotence. - Personal comfort or service items for use during confinement in a hospital, including, but not limited to, a radio, television, telephone and guest meals. - Services or supplies not specifically listed under the "Covered Medical Expenses" section on page 18 including, but not limited to: - Air conditioners, humidifiers, dehumidifiers, purifiers or tanning booths. - Over-the-counter orthopedic or corrective shoes. - ≥ Exercise equipment. - Medical care, services or supplies for any injury that may have been caused by the act or omission of a third party, unless the covered individual has fully complied with the plan's subrogation provision.
+(See "The Plan's Right to Recover Payment from Third Parties and Subrogation" section on page 51.) - Services or supplies related to a pre-existing condition, as explained in the "Limitations for Pre-Existing Conditions" section on page 8. - 2 Claims received more than 12 months after the date the services or supplies were received.